makrai/notes/bostan18-text-emo-corpora.md

   * Where availble from the original publication, we follow proposed mappings (eg Electoral-Tweets with 19 emotions and a mapping to Plutchik’s)
   * Table 4 in Appendix A summarizes the mapping
-  * We include valence, arousal, and dominance where annotated, however, we
+  * We include valence, arousal, and dominance where annotated
     * we do not map the categorical emotion models onto the dimensional ones
 * Each instance in the unified dataset contains, in addition, a
   * unique id, the source corpus name, the text, and an assignment of a
   * real number to each of the 11 emotion variables
     * In most datasets, each instance is only annotated discretely with single
-      * (exceptions are SSEC and AffectiveText).
-Therefore, most instances have
+      * exceptions are SSEC and AffectiveText
-    * multi-labeled datasets, several emotions can be marked
+    * multi-labeled datasets: several emotions can be marked
     * For datasets with annotated emotion intensity, values can range 0..1
     * multiple annotator information: we follow the authors' recommendations ie
       * SSEC: accepting a label if at least one annotator assigned it.
 For